richardhand/aem-core-wcm-components/content/src/content/jcr_root/apps/core/wcm/sandbox/components/search/v1/search/README.md

 ### Component Policy Configuration Properties
 The following configuration properties are used:

-1. `./searchRoot` - defines the root page from which to search.
+1. `./searchRoot` - the root page from which to search.
 Can be a blueprint master, language master or regular page.
-2. `./resultsSize` - defines the maximal number of results fetched by a search request
+2. `./resultsSize` - the maximal number of results fetched by a search request
-3. `./searchTermMinimumLength` - defines the minimum length of the search term to start the search
+3. `./searchTermMinimumLength` - the minimum required length of the search term before results are fetched

 ### Edit Dialog Properties
 The following properties are written to JCR for the Search component and are expected to be available as `Resource` properties:

-1. `./searchRoot` - defines the root page from which to search.
+1. `./searchRoot` - the root page from which to search.
 Can be a blueprint master, language master or regular page.

 ## Client Libraries
 The component provides a `core.wcm.components.search.v1` client library category that contains a recommended base